Spiritual Visions & Sensory Deprivation Tanks

 Corrections from other people, over stimulation of the emotions, the barriers you put up around yourself for protection, all of these things bury the intuition deeper.
 The Float Experience is completely designed to get you out of the physical and back into the intuitive.

 The Halcyon Staff make this very clear by providing recommendations for how you can get into a meditative (vision - ready) state during your own float.

 When you start your float, don't focus on whether or not you'll see or receive anything.
 Just pay attention to your breath and listen to your heartbeat.
 Listening to your heartbeat brings your heart rate down, which calms you.
 The calmer you are, the easier it is to be open.

 Being open is important for receiving visions, voices or revelation.

-Like Halcyon Staff suggests, I wouldn't fret over what you may or may not see, may or may not experience when you go.
+As Halcyon Staff suggests, I wouldn't fret over what you may or may not see, may or may not experience when you go.
 Just go.
 And let what happens, happen.

 Amanda Linette Meder